Deposit and Payment Information

 The toy breed puppies do not have a large fat reserve, so it is essential that these puppies eat small meals frequently.
 Missing a single meal can cause these puppies to have dangerously low glucose levels (hypoglycemia).
 Once a puppy’s glucose levels are low, he might become too confused to eat and could refuse food even though it is th

 The toy breed puppies do not have a large fat reserve, so it is essential that these puppies eat small meals frequently.
 Missing a single meal can cause these puppies to have dangerously low glucose levels (hypoglycemia).
-Once a puppy’s glucose levels are low, he might become too confused to eat and could refuse food even though it is the only thing that will help him.
+Once a puppy’s glucose levels are low, he might become too confused to eat and could refuse food even though it is the only thing that will help them.
 Of course, this compounds the problem and will cause even lower glucose levels.
 Such a brief period of fasting in a toy breed puppy can trigger a hypoglycemic “attack”.
 These symptoms are weakness, confusion, excessive drinking with vomiting, listless, or wobbly gait.
 If the puppy doesn’t immediately receive some form of sugar, (EnerCal, Karo syrup, maple syrup, or honey all work quickly) and then solid food, the puppy will progress to having seizures and will eventually be comatose.
 Permanent brain damage or death can occur if a puppy’s glucose levels are allowed to drop too low.
 This is why it is so critical that your new puppy eat within –at the most- 12 hours of leaving the seller.
 Although hypoglycemia does not occur frequently, it could happen and early detection is the key to preventing any serious problems.

 The first few days are the most critical time to make sure your puppy is eating, but any stress can cause the puppy to miss a meal.
 Visits to the vet, immunizations, strenuous exercise, low environmental temperatures, infections, or inadequate nutrition can all cause hypoglycemia in toy breed puppies of any age.